ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-ocp-rhm.md

 - You are responsible for the management of health monitoring, logging, and resource usage of your blockchain components.
 - IBM Blockchain Platform is not supported on OpenShift Online.
 - Mutual TLS is not supported between your applications and your blockchain nodes.
-- You cannot use the ESR version of Firefox to log in to the IBM Blockchain Platform console.
+- You cannot use the extended support release(EMC Symmetrix for R) version of Firefox to log in to the IBM Blockchain Platform console.
 - The free trial cannot be upgraded to the paid version.
 After 30 days, access to the product is removed.
-See [Free trial](/docs/blockchain-sw-252?topic=blockchain-sw-252-ibp-sw-pricing#ibp-software-pricing-free) for more information.
+For more information, see [Free trial](/docs/blockchain-sw-252?topic=blockchain-sw-252-ibp-sw-pricing#ibp-software-pricing-free).

 ## Before you begin
 {: #deploy-ocp-rhm-prerequisites}